EPA for State and Local Governments

 PFAS Resources, Data, and Tools

-- PFAS Strategic Roadmap: EPA's Commitments to Action 2021-2024 - On October 18, 2021, EPA Administrator Michael S. Regan announced the Agency’s PFAS Strategic Roadmap—laying out a whole-of-agency approach to addressing PFAS.
-The roadmap sets timelines by which EPA plans to take specific actions and commits to bolder new policies to safeguard public health, protect the environment, and hold polluters accountable.
-The actions described in the PFAS Roadmap each represent important and meaningful steps to safeguard communities from PFAS contamination.
-Cumulatively, these actions will build upon one another and lead to more enduring and protective solutions.
+- PFAS Strategic Roadmap: EPA's Commitments to Action 2021-2024 The roadmap sets timelines by which EPA plans to take specific actions and commits to bolder new policies to safeguard public health, protect the environment, and hold polluters accountable.
+View the roadmap and annual progress reports.

 -

-Final Rule to Enhance PFAS Toxics Release Inventory Reporting - In October 2023, EPA released a final rule that will improve reporting on PFAS to the Toxics Release Inventory (TRI) by eliminating an exemption that allowed facilities to avoid reporting information on PFAS when those chemicals were used in small concentrations.
-Under this new rule, EPA will receive more comprehensive data on PFAS and looks forward to sharing these data with our partners and the public.
-Learn more about the Final Rule to Enhance PFAS Toxics Release Inventory Reporting.
+Final Rule to Enhance PFAS Toxics Release Inventory Reporting - In 2023 EPA released a final rule that will improve reporting on PFAS to the Toxics Release Inventory (TRI) by eliminating an exemption that allowed facilities to avoid reporting information on PFAS when those chemicals were used in small concentrations.

 Reducing Pollution and Toxic Chemicals